Criminal Injury

 Enquire Today For A Free No Obligation Quote

-If you or a loved one has been a victim of assault, robbery, sexual abuse, or injuries sustained while preventing a crime, you may be entitled to a claim through the Criminal Injuries Compensation Authority (CICA) or by filing a civil claim against the offender.
+If you or a loved one has been a victim of assault, robbery, sexual abuse, or has sustained injuries while preventing a crime, you may be able to check whether your circumstances can be assessed for criminal injuries compensation.

 Who Can Make A Criminal Injury Compensation Claim?